The Minnesota COVID-19 Response website provides the latest information on COVID-19 for the State of Minnesota.

 For questions about your health insurance or to apply, you can contact the Institute’s MNsure Navigator at 651-647-0191, ext.
 320 or by email at firstname.lastname@example.org.
 Please leave a voicemail at that phone number and you will receive a call back the same day before 5 p.m.
 Phone interpreters are available upon request.

-MNsure is offering a special enrollment period for qualified individuals who are currently without insurance in response to the potential growth of coronavirus (COVID-19) cases.
-This special enrollment period runs Monday, March 23 through Tuesday, April 21.
+MNsure offered a special enrollment period for qualified individuals who are currently without insurance in response to the potential growth of coronavirus (COVID-19) cases.
+This special enrollment period ran through April 21, but you might still have coverage options.

 - Resources in English (PDF)